 Understanding your organization’s potential operational risks from a technological and operational context is the first step to determining your level of risk.
 This includes all technologies, people, processes, and objectives.
 Next is implementing a risk-management methodology.

-For example, when Origina began receiving new support requests for the Log4j vulnerability, our global independent IBM experts were able to pinpoint which IBM software products contained the Log4j open-source component, which allowed them to follow a proven-four-step process to help customers locate and mitigate the threat.
+For example, when Origina began receiving new support requests for the Log4j vulnerability, our global independent IBM experts were able to pinpoint which IBM software products that most likely contained the Log4j open-source component, which allowed them to follow a four-step process to help customers locate and mitigate the risk.

 This four-step approach included the following: